 Read more about our work for children in hospices.

-Lifelites empowers 10,000 children and young people in hospices with life-limiting, life-threatening illnesses and disabling conditions by providing opportunities for them to benefit from the power of assistive technologies to learn, to be creative, to communicate and to take control.
+Lifelites empowers 50,000 children and young people in hospices with life-limiting, life-threatening illnesses and disabling conditions by providing opportunities for them to benefit from the power of assistive technologies to learn, to play, to be creative, to communicate and to take control.